ml-koch/Likelihood-Ratio-App/README.md

 - downloadable plots
 - references
 - color and label customization for riskyr plots
+- interactive customizable ggraph tree plot

 To Do:
 - General
     - tests with multiple possible outcomes
     - add xslx download format
-    - add hover/click explanation labels
+    - add hover/click explanation labels to more fields
     - add highcharter?
     - split project into single modules in different files?
         - create functions for repetitive tasks